 The ocean is the prime regulator of climate, absorbing more than 90% of the planet's heat and 40% of the planet's carbon dioxide.
 As an important carbon sink, the ocean sequesters carbon, stopping the production of greenhouse gasses and thus, the rise of global temperature.
-Plankton, kelp, and other marine organisms are at the center of this process, sequestering carbon on the ocean floor until disturbed.
+Plankton, kelp, and other marine organisms are at the center of this process.
+Marine organisms store carbon in their tissues and when they sink to the ocean floor this carbon is sequestered, removed from the atmosphere, and stored until disturbed.

-The ocean releases 50% to 80% of the world's oxygen into the atmosphere.
-Currents help to absorb, store, and transfer heat, making the ocean a major influence on weather and climate.
+The ocean produces 50% to 80% of the world's oxygen into the atmosphere.
+Currents help to absorb, store, and transfer heat, making the ocean a major influence on our climate and weather patterns.
 Most of the rain that falls on land originally evaporated from the ocean.
 As water evaporates from the ocean, it transforms into water vapor and is incorporated into the atmosphere, helping to form clouds and produce rain.